-The price of our ADSs may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our ADSs, and we could be subject to securities class action litigation as a result.
+The price of our ordinary shares or ADSs may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our ordinary shares or ADSs, and we could be subject to securities class action litigation as a result.

 Our stock price is likely to be volatile.
+A public market has only been established for our ADSs since March 22, 2021, and such a market may not be sustained.
 The stock market in general, and the market for smaller biopharmaceutical companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, you may not be able to sell your ADSs at or above the price at which you purchase the shares.
+The lack of an active market may also reduce the fair market value of the ADSs and could also affect the market price for our ordinary shares on AIM.
+The price at which ADSs trade on Nasdaq may or may not be correlated with the price at which our ordinary shares trade on AIM.

-The market price for our ADSs may be influenced by many factors, including:
+The market price for our ordinary shares or ADSs may be influenced by many factors, including:

-- the success of competitive products or technologies; - actual or anticipated changes in our growth rate relative to our competitors; - results of clinical trials of our therapeutic candidates or those of our competitors; - developments related to any future collaborations; - regulatory or legal developments in the United States and other countries; - adverse actions taken by regulatory agencies with respect to our preclinical studies or clinical trials, manufacturing or sales and marketing activities; - any adverse changes to our relationship with third party contractors or manufacturers; - development of new therapeutic candidates that may address our markets and may make our existing therapeutic candidates less attractive; - changes in physician, hospital or healthcare provider practices that may make our therapeutic candidates less useful; - announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our therapeutic candidates or product development programs; - failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - press reports or other negative publicity, whether or not true, about our business; - the results of our efforts to discover, develop, acquire or in-license additional therapeutic candidates or products;
+- the success of competitive products or technologies; - actual or anticipated changes in our growth rate relative to our competitors; - results of clinical trials of our therapeutic candidates or those of our competitors; - developments related to any future collaborations; - regulatory or legal developments in the United States and other countries; - adverse actions taken by regulatory agencies with respect to our preclinical studies or clinical trials, manufacturing or sales and marketing activities; - any adverse changes to our relationship with third party contractors or manufacturers; - development of new therapeutic candidates that may address our markets and may make our existing therapeutic candidates less attractive; - changes in physician, hospital or healthcare provider practices that may make our therapeutic candidates less useful; - announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel;

-- actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - the trading volume of our ADSs on Nasdaq; - sales of our ADSs or ordinary shares by us, members of our senior management and directors or our shareholders; - general economic, political, and market conditions and overall fluctuations in the financial markets in the United States, the United Kingdom, the EU, and other countries, including the global and regional impacts of the COVID-19 pandemic; and - the other factors described in this "Risk Factors" section.
+- the level of expenses related to any of our therapeutic candidates or product development programs; - failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - press reports or other negative publicity, whether or not true, about our business; - the results of our efforts to discover, develop, acquire or in-license additional therapeutic candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - the trading volume of our ADSs on Nasdaq or ordinary shares on AIM; - sales of our ADSs or ordinary shares by us, members of our senior management and directors or our shareholders; - general economic, political, and market conditions and overall fluctuations in the financial markets in the United States, the United Kingdom, the EU, and other countries, including the global and regional impacts of the COVID-19 pandemic and the ongoing geopolitical tensions related to Russia's actions in Ukraine, resulting sanctions imposed by the U.S. and other countries, and retaliatory actions taken by Russia in response to such sanctions; and - the other factors described in this "Risk Factors" section.